-50 Best Family Vacation Ideas That All Ages Will Love
+50 Affordable Family Vacation Ideas That All Ages Will Love

 Steven Heap/Getty Images

-For a stylish place to stay that’s close to everything you’ll want to see and do in D.C. but won’t break the bank, check into the Phoenix Park Hotel.
-The kids will love staying in a posh place that feels like a movie set, and you’ll love that they won’t complain about the walk to the museums along the National Mall because you’ll only be a few blocks away!
-Brush up on these facts about Washington, D.C., before you go and you’ll have tons to tell the kids as you explore the area.
+Where to stay: For a stylish stay that won’t break the bank, check out the Phoenix Park Hotel.
+The kids will love staying in a posh place that feels like a movie set, and you’ll love that they won’t complain about the walk to the museums along the National Mall (because you’ll only be a few blocks away).

 Stephen Frink/Getty Images